sparkfun/XBee3_Thing_Plus/README.md

 The new XBee3 Micro Module provides the classic all-but plug and play 802.15.4 2.4GHz wireless connection (Zigbee 3.0 Protocol) that makes it so desirable, but with a new addition of being programmable with MicroPython (32KB of memory available for it).
 RF data rates up to 250 Kbps and 200ft indoor ranges and up to 4000ft line-of-sight outdoor range.
 Communicating with/Configuring the module happens via an AT Command set or the Digi API, X-CTU, both locally or over-the-air.
 There's even a mobile version of X-CTU now; Digi XBee® Mobile.

 This variation features a U.FL antenna connector for longer range communications.
-Check out the related products for compatible antennas.

 Repository Contents
 -------------------